PyAOS/pyaos.github.io/stack.md

 Check out the [Package Index](https://pyaos.github.io/packages/) for a listing of all the sub-discipline-specific libraries in your particular area of AOS research.

-## Navigating the stack
+## Summary

-All of the additional libraries discussed on this page essentially exist to hide the complexity of the core libraries (in software engineering this is known as abstraction).
+Most Python users in the atmosphere and ocean sciences base their data analysis around the xarray or Iris libraries.
-Iris, for instance, was built to hide some of the complexity of netCDF4, NumPy and matplotlib.
+The appeal of these high-level libraries is that they are built on top of (and thus hide the complexity of) core data science libraries like NumPy and matplotlib.
-GeoViews was built to hide some of the complexity of xarray/Iris, cartopy and Bokeh.
-So if you want to start exploring your data, start at the top right of the stack and move your way down and left as required.
-If GeoViews doesn’t have quite the right functions for a particular plot that you want to create, drop down a level and use some Iris and cartopy functions.
-If Iris doesn’t have any functions for a statistical procedure that you want to apply, go back down another level and use SciPy.
-By starting at the top right and working your way back, you’ll ensure that you never re-invent the wheel.
+You will occasionally find yourself needing to use a core library directly (e.g. you might create a plot with xarray and then call a specific matplotlib function to customise a label on that plot), but to avoid re-inventing the wheel your first impulse should always be to check whether a high-level library has the functionality you need.
-Nothing would be more heartbreaking than spending hours writing your own function (using netCDF4) for extracting the metadata contained within a netCDF file, for instance, only to find that Iris automatically keeps this information upon reading a file.
+Nothing would be more heartbreaking than spending hours writing your own function using netCDF4 for extracting the metadata contained within a netCDF file, for instance, only to find that Iris automatically keeps this information upon reading a file.
-In this way, a solid working knowledge of the scientific Python stack can save you a lot of time and effort.
+In this way, a solid working knowledge of the PyAOS stack can save you a lot of time and effort.